9 Nut Butters for Your Low-Carb KitchenArticle posted in: Diet & Nutrition

 They’re also very versatile and can be used in so many ways—jelly and bread aren’t worthy!
 Plus, if you have a powerful blender at home, you can make your own nut butters with one ingredient; nuts.
 No preservatives, no hefty price tag—just blend and enjoy.

 If you’re not a make-your-own-butter kind of person, just be sure your nut butter is all natural with no added sugar.
 Across the board, the serving size for nut butters on the South Beach Diet is two tablespoons.
-Stock up your keto friendly pantry with a variety of nut and seed butters for endless amounts of Healthy Fat servings.
+Stock up your low-carb pantry with a variety of nut and seed butters for endless amounts of Healthy Fat servings.

 Now, grab a spoon and learn more about these creamy, dreamy spreads: